ronnyfriedland/Knowledgebase-2.0/README.md

 ## Features

-- save text-based information
+* save text-based information
-- possibility of tagging all entries
+* possibility of tagging all entries
-- paging support
+* paging support
-- full text search with result highlighting
+* full text search with result highlighting
-- XML export and import
+* XML export and import
+  * response contains calculated sha-256 hash of xml data
-- Windows application which can be accessed by taskbar icon
+* Windows application which can be accessed by taskbar icon
-- REST interface to connect your custom frontend to the "Knowledgebase 2.0" backend
+* REST interface to connect your custom frontend to the "Knowledgebase 2.0" backend
-- SSL support for HTTP
+* SSL support for HTTP

 ## Screenshots